Lakshana3/tcl-scripting-vlsi-automation/README.md

 #### Day 1: Introduction to TCL and VSDSYNTH Toolbox Usage
 ##### Introduction to TCL task
 - Learned the overall goal of the TCL-based flow.
-- The task involves converting spreadsheet inputs (design-related CSV files) into useful design results like runtime, instance count, and timing reports.
+- The task involves converting spreadsheet inputs (design-related CSV files) into design characteristics like runtime, instance count, and timing reports.
 - This is done using a TCL-based framework/toolbox, here referred to as the VSDSYNTH TCL box.
 ##### Introduction to Sub-Task
 - Understood the sub-task workflow and required tools.